 “If it’s a grassroots [campaign], we want to apply pressure upwards to get the government to make a commitment, to get philanthropists to put their money behind women and girls,” says Ms. O’Connor.
 “So that call to action may be pressure to ‘Hey, show me the money.’
 But if your target within that campaign is the thinkers, the doers, the check writers, you may have a very different ask that’s more specific.”

 You can’t properly engage with your audience if you don’t give them the correct resources.
 Carefully consider your options and your audience demographic when choosing your channels.
 An individual in their fifties is more likely to engage on Facebook than on Snapchat, for example.

-Women for Women International explores multiple channels each year with their International Women’s Day engagement campaign.
-The campaign #MessageToMySister allows people to send letters to women in the organization’s program, through online submission or old-fashioned postcards.
-These letters enable individuals to develop a connection with women they would otherwise never meet, through both traditional and digital approaches.
+Women for Women explores multiple channels each year with their International Women’s Day engagement campaign.
+The campaign #MessageToMySister allows people to send letters to women in the organization’s program through online submission or old-fashioned postcards.
+These letters enable individuals to develop a connection with women they would otherwise never meet.

-“In this new world with so many channels and opportunities, you can’t be everything to everyone, What can you achieve, and what do you need to do to achieve your goal?
+“In this new world with so many channels and opportunities, you can’t be everything to everyone.
+What can you achieve, and what do you need to do to achieve your goal?
 That’s what we’re always asking ourselves here.
-That’s the number one thing,” says O’Connor.
+That’s the number one thing,” says Ms. O’Connor.

 Register for DC Communicators

 In her more than 20 years of experience, Ms. O’Connor has raised hundreds of millions of dollars for organizations in conservation, environment, women’s health, and women’s rights.
-Hear more on O’Connor’s innovative approach to nonprofit marketing, fundraising, and communications during the next DC Communicators event – Measuring the Magic: How to Effectively Measure and Communicate Social Impact.
-She alongside her expert panelists will explore the importance of effectively (and ethically!) measuring and communicating social impact.
+Hear more on Ms. O’Connor’s innovative approach to nonprofit marketing, fundraising, and communications during the next DC Communicators event – Measuring the Magic: How to Effectively Measure and Communicate Social Impact.
+She, alongside her expert panelists, will explore the importance of effectively (and ethically!) measuring and communicating social impact.
 Learn more here.